 'Serenity' achieved Best Wild Animal and 3rd Reserve in Show at the UKCPS Open Exhibition at the Menier Gallery in 2016

 'Forest Foal' was accepted into the 2017 UKCPS Open exhibition at the Menier Gallery

 'Clementine' was awarded the "People's Choice" vote the 2017 UKCPS regional exhibition at the Pencil Museum in Cumbria.
 It also made the top 200 from over 5000 entries in the SAA Artist of the Year 2017.

 'You Scratch My Back...' was awarded Best Picture at the 2017 UKCPS on-line exhibition.

 'Patiently Waiting' was awarded Highly Commended in the 'Window to the Soul' category at the Association of Animal Artists 2018 Spring Exhibition

-'Grace' has been awarded a Bronze Citation at The Wildlife Art Society International Exhibition in May 2018
+'Grace' was awarded a Bronze Citation at The Wildlife Art Society International Exhibition in May 2018